lq-2024/lq-2024.github.io/content/homepage/call_for_papers.md

 ##### Submission

-Papers should be submitted via the EasyChair system at [EasyChair](https://easychair.org/conferences/?conf=lq2022).
+Papers should be submitted via [EasyChair](https://easychair.org/conferences/?conf=lq2022).

 Papers should be formatted according to the same format as for the main ECML/PKDD 2022 conference, and should be up to 16 pages (including references) in length; however, this is just the upper bound, and contributions of any length up to this bound will be considered.